microsoft/Data-Science-For-Beginners/1-Introduction/03-defining-data/README.md

 ## 🚀 Challenge

 Kaggle is an excellent source of open datasets.
-Use the [dataset search tool](https://www.kaggle.com/datasets) to find some data sets of interest and and classify 3-5 with this criteria:
+Use the [dataset search tool](https://www.kaggle.com/datasets) to find some interesting datasets and classify 3-5 datasets with this criteria:

 - Is the data quantitative or qualitative?
 - Is the data structured, unstructured, or semi-structured?